 Another important parameter is the length of time available on average before unacceptable pileup occurs.
-An integrate and reset front end pileup can naturally occur and subtraction of two samples is necessary.
 If a front end shaper is used than the signal decay time can be adjusted to decay to a prescribed level so the probability of pileup is small.
 The average count rate is calculated as follows,